jongarrison/slush-nodebb-plugin/README.md

 ### Capabilities

-This NodeBB Plugin Generator prompts the user about the required plugin functionality and can currently help with:
+This NodeBB Plugin Generator prompts the user about the required plugin functionality and can currently help to:

 * Correctly create the package.json and plugin.json files with the appropriate default contents
 * Create the stub methods and files for a new widget